takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 vh6scv44k3d1        nodeapp_web.6          takacsmark/swarm-example:1.0      myvm1               Running             Running about a minute ago
 ```

-We have 6 replicas of our Node application running and one replica of visualizer, even if it's not too easy to find this information immediately.
+We have 6 replicas of our Node application running and one replica of visualizer.
+Please be patient, it takes some time to apply all the changes.

 Let's see it in visualizer.